Skip to main content

 • Use heading levels to reflect a logical content hierarchy.

-• Begin the main body content with a heading level 1 that describes the page.
-Only one H1 should be used per screen and should make it clear to a user what information will be found on that screen.
+• Begin the main body content with a heading that describes the page.
+Only one primary (web equivalant to an H1) should be used per screen and should make it clear to a user what information will be found on that screen.

 • Communicate the heading structure to developers, if it’s unclear.